 Six students will be chosen to serve as marshals during graduation.
 Faculty will select marshals based on GPA, academic promise, and other positive qualities and characteristics.
-Two students from each of the following three program areas will be selected: College Transfer & Allied Heath, Public Service & Industrial Technologies, and Business Technologies.
+Students from each of the following program areas will be selected: College Transfer, Allied Heath, Career and Technical Education, and Advanced Manufacturing and Automotive.
 Possible candidates will be non-graduating students registered for Spring Semester class(es) with a minimum of 12 and a maximum of 30 completed credit hours, a cumulative GPA of 3.75 or higher, and no financial or administrative restrictions.